nest/nest-simulator/doc/userdoc/guides/record_from_simulations.rst

    >>> print(nest.recording_backends)
    ('ascii', 'memory', 'mpi', 'screen', 'sionlib')

-If a recording backend has global properties (that are shared by all enrolled recording devices), those can be looked at using :py:func`.GetDefaults`
+If a recording backend has global properties (i.e., parameters shared by all enrolled recording devices), those can be inspected with :py:func`.GetDefaults`

 ::